peterhinch/micropython_ir/README.md

 There are no dependencies.

 The demo can be used to characterise IR remotes.
 It displays the codes returned by each button.
 This can aid in the design of receiver applications.
-When the demo runs, the REPL prompt reappears: this is because it sets up an ISR context and returns.
-Press `ctrl-d` to cancel it.
-A real application would run code after initialising reception so this behaviour would not occur.
+The demo prints "running" every 5 seconds and reports any data received from the remote.

 ## 3.2 Transmitter